-Located along one of the prettiest stretches of the Blue Ridge Parkway, Crabtree Falls is only a little over an hour outside of Asheville, NC.
-Crabtree Falls make a great day trip, especially if you tie in the nearby Mt.
-Mitchell, the tallest mountain east of the Mississippi.
+Located along one of the prettiest stretches of the Blue Ridge Parkway, Crabtree Falls is only a little over an hour outside of Asheville, making it a great day trip.
+It’s even easy to tie in the nearby Mt.
+Mitchell, the tallest mountain on the East Coast.

 Considered moderate to strenuous, the hike to Crabtree Falls is steep, but easy to do.
-However, of course you have to come back up from the falls, this can be the challenge.
+However, it’s the hike back up that earns the trail its strenuous status.

 How To Find Crabtree Falls?

-First thing to note about finding Crabtree Falls is to make sure your GPS doesn’t send you to Virginia.
-Funny enough, the falls with the same namesake is just off the Blue Ridge Parkway about five hours north from here, near Waynesboro, VA.
+First thing about finding Crabtree Falls, is to make sure your GPS doesn’t send you to Virginia.
+Funny enough, a waterfall with the same namesake is also just off the Blue Ridge Parkway, but about five hours north from here, near Waynesboro, VA.

-Second thing to note, if you’re using Google Maps, the hiking trail for Crabtree Falls is in the wrong spot.
+Second thing, if you’re using Google Maps, the hiking trail for Crabtree Falls is in the wrong spot.
 The best way to find it is by using directions to Crabtree Meadows Campground.

-Also, don’t confuse it with the Crabtree Falls Picnic Area, this area won’t get you to Crabtree Falls.
+Also, don’t confuse it with the Crabtree Falls Picnic Area.
+The picnic area won’t get you to Crabtree Falls.

-The shorter trail ( .9 mile) Route A, is to the right, which is the one we recommend taking on the way down.
+Route A is the shorter trail (0.9 mile) to the right, which is the one we recommend taking on the way down.
 It’s steep, but easily doable.
-However, hiking sticks would really come in handy on this hike.
+However, hiking sticks are really handy on this hike.

-The longer trail (1.6 miles) Route B, is more gradual, but also has a steep section of switchbacks as you get close to Crabtree Falls.
+Route B is the longer trail (1.6 miles).
+The trail is more gradual, but also has a steep section of switchbacks as you get close to Crabtree Falls.
 Though this route is longer, if you have challenges with rocky and wet terrain, you may want to consider using this trail.

 Honestly, we spent most of the time watching our feet, it was hard to notice any of the incredible scenery.

 The sweet little wooden bridge makes a fantastic spot for photos right over the stream.
-Though there were so many people there during our visit, it was difficult to get the bridge to ourselves.
+Though, there were so many people during our visit it was difficult to get the bridge to ourselves.
 Every time someone walked on the bridge it shook the tripod, making long exposures a challenge.

 Finally, we climbed the stairs on the right side of the falls.
 The small ledge provided an eye level view of the gorgeous cascades.
-Though I got lucky to get in a few photos before another visitor sat on the rocks below, well within my frame.
+Though we were only able to get a few photos before another visitor sat on the rocks below, well within our frame.

-Originally we planned to just go back the way we came, via the short trail.
-However, after witnessing the panting struggles of those we met on our way down, we decided the longer 1.6 mile route might be better.
+Originally, we planned to go back the way we came, via Route A the short trail.
+However, after witnessing the panting struggles of those we met on our way down, we decided the longer 1.6-mile route might be better.

 To our surprise, we were quickly met by another set of steep and narrow switchbacks.
 Not nearly as bad as the shorter trail side, but definitely a breath taker.

-Once we got to the top, the trail widened and flatted.
-From here it was a pleasant walk through the forest.
+Once we got to the top, the trail widened and flattened.
+From here it was a long, but pleasant walk through the forest.

 Visit Crabtree Falls in late spring or autumn for the best flowers and foliage.
 We were lucky enough to be there for autumn, and the color on the leaves was magnificent on this side of the trail.